wrf/lavaLampPlot/README.md

 4. Generate the plot with the R script `contig_gc_coverage.R`, which will automatically name the output file as `.pdf`.

     `Rscript ~/git/lavaLampPlot/contig_gc_coverage.R twilhelma_2014_vs_scaffolds_v1.coverage.tab`

+### As a direct output of some assemblers
+Some assemblers report the contig coverage directly within the fasta header, such as [SPAdes](https://github.com/ablab/spades).
+Another [script](https://bitbucket.org/wrf/sequences/src/master/spadescontigstocovgc.py) can convert this directly into a compatible table.

 ## ShinyApp test ##
 This is the first attempt to convert the plotting into an interactive [ShinyApp](https://shiny.rstudio.com/tutorial/), with 3 slide bars to control what scaffolds are shown.
 Here, using the example data from [Ephydatia muelleri](https://spaces.facsci.ualberta.ca/ephybase/), the pink spot on the left shows a low-coverage bacterial partial-chromosome.
 Mouse-clicks displays the stats for that scaffold, and others nearby, below the plot.